rsa-tools/rsat-code/java/README.txt

 ************* Path finding *************

-You can try the following to test your installation: java graphtools.algorithms.Pathfinder -g $RSAT/public_html/demo_files/yeast_string_database_graph_converted_weights.tab -f flat -s RAS2 -t TEC1 -U -c -r 2
+You can try the following to test your installation: java graphtools.algorithms.Pathfinder -g $RSAT/public_html/demo_files/yeast_string_database_graph_converted_weights.tab -f flat -s RAS2 -t TEC1 -r 2

 After a few seconds (depending on your computing power), the following should be listed: